Incorporation Lawyers To Incorporate Your Business

 - Keep them from selling their business;

-- Cost more in taxes and/or face a reassessment of taxes;
+- Cost more in taxes and/or face an audit or reassessment of taxes;

 - Open them to tax fines/penalties; and lastly